the-m8/Travelling_to_Seattle_Accomodations/Project_2/Readme.md

 3. Go to https://view6914b2f4-3001.udacity-student-workspaces.com/

 Please be aware that it can only be accessed through Udacity courses.

-## Results <a name="results"></a>

-As the webapp can only be accessed via a Udacity course, you can find some screenshots of my results below:

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>